iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 run();
 ```

+#### Run the script

 Run the script `setup-account.js` and check the console output:

 ```console
 node setup-account.js
 ```

-Stronghold will create a new wallet database folder `<accountName>-database` and a snaphsot file called `wallet.stronghold`, which savely stores your mnemonic seed phrase.
+Stronghold will create a new wallet database folder, `<accountName>-database`, and a snapshot file called `wallet.stronghold`, which safely stores your mnemonic seed phrase.

 The console output should look similar to this: